xqchen/Active-SVM-Feature-Selection/README.md

 # Scalable-Construction-of-Compressed-Gene-sets-from-Single-cell-Data-Using-Active-Feature-Selection

+To test the performance of the method in paper "Scalable Construction of Compressed Gene-sets from Single-cell Data Using Active Feature Selection", we applied our active feature selection method to extract minimal classifying gene sets for human PBMCs.

+Run "main.ipynb" directly.

 Data
 ----------

-To test the performance of the method in paper "Scalable Construction of Compressed Gene-sets from Single-cell Data Using Active Feature Selection", we applied our active feature selection method to extract minimal classifying gene sets for human PBMCs.
-Specifically, we applied the method to a data set from ["Massively parallel digital transcriptional profiling of single cells"](https://www.nature.com/articles/ncomms14049) that contains 10194 cells profiled via single-cell transcriptional profiling.
+We applied the method to a data set from ["Massively parallel digital transcriptional profiling of single cells"](https://www.nature.com/articles/ncomms14049) that contains 10194 cells profiled via single-cell transcriptional profiling.
 We used Louvain clustering to identify T-cells, activated T/NK cells, B-cells, and  Monocytes).
 You can download the data [PBMCnorm_final.csv](https://caltech.box.com/shared/static/wqvm0d9irzb7tneb16q01fnr4dt6cvl0.csv)

 Preprocessing
 ----------